TEL: 021 9101 363

 This is where all the exploration of the surrounding areas began.
 Areas like the West coast, Namakwaland, the Cederberg and Western Cape were only some of the places we frequented on a regular basis.

-Much later the Willys was replaced with a Izusu Trooper station wagon, which made place for the Hilux 4x4 I still own today.
+Much later the Willys was replaced with a Izusu Trooper station wagon, which made place for the Hilux 4x4.
 In the early nineties I started visiting various places with a few regular friends who also owned 4x4 vehicles.
-These excursions became more popular, to a point where the friends would phone and want to know where and when we will be going next, before I had even planned a next excursion.
+These excursions became more popular, to a point where the friends would phone and want to know where and when we would be going next, before I had even planned a next excursion.
 As friends told friends of what we do, our group grew every month.
-We eventually landed up with 48 vehicles at the old Lambertsbay Desert Trail, now known as The Dunes.
+We eventually landed up with 48 vehicles at the old Lambert's Bay Desert Trail, now known as The Dunes.
 This excursion was a turning point in my life.
 I realized that word of mouth got 48 vehicles onto this excursion and returned home with an exciting idea, to start my own 4x4 trail.

 Many options were considered before finally deciding on the Cederberg and the Cederberg 4x4 Trail was born.

 I was still employed full time and were doing excursions every two weeks to the Cederberg 4x4 trail.
 After about four years, many of our regular visitors asked why I don't consider doing what I did many years ago, namely, visiting a different trail each month.

 Many hours of thought were put into these suggestions and that brought me to where I am today.
 A decision to leave my full time employer and put all my energy into Cederberg 4x4 was not done without many hours of careful thought